All About Sugars, Syrups, Sweeteners, and Sugar Substitutes, and While We're at it, We Debunk Raw Sugar

 There is controversy over the health risks of using them in large quantities or over many years, but most research has determined them to be safe in moderation.

-Sucralose.
-Best known as Splenda, this is the rare artificial sweetener that retains its sweetness when heated and when mixed with liquids of different pH so it makes an acceptable sugar substitute in cooking some foods.
-My baker friends tell me that it does not perform well in baked goods.
+- Best known as Splenda, this is the rare artificial sweetener that retains its sweetness when heated and when mixed with liquids of different pH so it makes an acceptable sugar substitute in cooking some foods.
+My baker friends tell me that it does not perform well in baked goods but my wife has made very nice macaroons with it.
 It does not caramelize like sugar.

 As sugar heats, the water in its chemistry boils off and it goes through stages of concentration that candy makers need to know.
 Experienced candy makers use a good digital thermometer and the cold water test.
 To do a cold water test, use a spoon to portion a few drops of the syrup into a small bowl of ice water.
 Each step along the way is given a name.
-One word of caution: Be very careful in working with melted sugar.
+Note that caramels and caramelization are not the same.
+Caramels are chewy confections made from sugar, dairy, and usually corn syrup.
+The brown color comes from the Maillard reaction and occurs ar about 245°F. Caramelization is another reaction that occurs at about 338°F. One word of caution: Be very careful in working with melted sugar.
 It retains its heat tenaciously, and a splatter on your arm can produce a serious burn.
 Get some in your eyes and you'd better start learning braille.